colyseus/docs/docs/cloud/index.md

 This will generate a `.colyseus-cloud.json` file at the root of your project with credentials capable of deploying your application in the future.
 Keep this file safe!

-### Deploying to a different environment

-You may want to use a

 ---

 ## Customizing build steps